-Focuses on language development, functional and organic speech deviations, the impact of language on learning, and early recognition of a child's possible speech disorder.
-See EDU 411.
+Evaluates functional and organic speech deviations and the possible psychological implications in society with a view toward easy and early recognition of a child's possible speech disorder.
+Pre-requisite: ESE470 Introduction to Children with Exceptionalities.

 414 Transition: Teaching Social, Personal, and Work Skills to Students with Exceptionalities (3)